 While researching for this post, I chanced upon FDA’s advice saving money on prescription drugs.
-They started with a warning that buying drugs from overseas and online route are a risky proposition.
+They started with a warning that buying drugs from the overseas and online route is a risky proposition.
 Firstly, those drugs are not FDA approved and hence may have side effects and secondly, they may cause more harm than good.

 Ways to cut prescription drug cost